procrastinate-org/procrastinate/docs/howto/django.rst

     import django
     django.setup()  # Setup Django inside the worker so you can import/use ORM etc.

-    from procrastinate import App, AiopgConnector
+    from asgiref.sync import sync_to_async  # Django's ORM is still sync from procrastinate import App, AiopgConnector
     from procrastinate.contrib.django import connector_params